Subversion has a way of including the content of one repository in another repository.

-svn:externals property you can tell subversion to fetch content of external repository in a given directory.
-However, the documentation of
+svn:externals you can tell subversion to fetch content of external repository into a given directory.

 repo_one in directory

 Create a text file with the value of